Python3pkg/Biology/pygenomes/README.rst

 If there is available data in the ftp site, you also can download data via interactive mode, which will allow you to choose specific genome assembly.To do this, you only need to assign a True value for assembly, then according to the available list prompted to you, simply input the interested assembly.

+The tool only tested on Python2.7, may not work on python3.

 Features
 --------